Please log in

 ごめんなさい Gomennasai: Sorry.
 Everyone makes mistakes which is why this phrase is useful.
 This is the earnest way of apologizing in anime.

-了解 Ryoukai: Famously used in anime that tackles a military theme, you can frequently hear the characters say "Ryoukai!" when taking orders because these words means "Roger that".
+了解 Ryoukai: Famously used in anime that tackle a military theme, you can frequently hear the characters say "Ryoukai!" when taking orders because these words means "Roger that".
 This can be used with friends, but please don’t make the mistake of using this casually with your superiors at work.

 頑張って Ganbatte: This phrase is used to encourage people.
 If you want to tell someone to be at their best or do their best, you can say "Ganbatte".
 Other forms of this words include “Ganbare”, “Ganbatte kudasai” or “Ganbarimashou” depending on your relationship with the person and the situation.